madewithlove/elasticsearcher/docs/query-building.md

 # Query building

-You can build a query by extending the `QueryAbstract` class, which will provide some tools to make it easier to build a query.
+You can build a query by extending the `ElasticSearcher\Abstracts\AbstractQuery` class, which will provide some tools to make it easier to build a query.
 You are not required to use the tools, you can still set a "raw" query using arrays like the ElasticSearch SDK offers.

 ## Minimum query